Scuba Diving Gran Canaria: boat dives on the southwest coast

 Other activities and things to do in Gran Canaria

 If you´re looking for other things to do than scuba diving on Gran Canaria, you won’t get bored!
-Or maybe you’re planning on traveling to Gran Canaria with a partner or company that isn’t planning on scuba diving on Gran Canaria.
+Or maybe you’re planning on traveling to Gran Canaria with a partner or company that isn’t planning on scuba diving in Gran Canaria.
 There are many things to do on Gran Canaria from boat tours and other water sports excursions to things such as canyoning or parasailing.
 You can go hiking in the mountains, play golf, go cycling or surfing and kayaking.
 It´s also a nice idea to visit Las Palmas.

-Book your excursion in Gran Canaria in advance with Get your Guide
+Book your excursion in Gran Canaria in advance with Get Your Guide

 Booking with Get Your Guide is very convenient!
 You can usually book your excursion or diving in Gran Canaria now and only pay three days before this activity takes place.
 You can also often cancel up to 24 hours before the start of the excursion.
 Be sure to read the conditions before you book, and click here for an overview of all the things to do in Gran Canaria (ad).